 Program fee: $1350; $450 each additional week

-This project began in 2014, and the primary investigators working on it include Mrinalini Watsa, Amanda Melin, Kaelyn Dobson, Lais Moreira, and Gideon Erkenswick.
-They represent Washington University in Saint Louis, Iowa State University, the University of Missouri-St. Louis, and the University of Toronto.
+This project began in 2014, and the primary investigators working on it have included Mrinalini Watsa, Amanda Melin, Lais Moreira, Alice Poirier, Rebecca Chen, and Gideon Erkenswick.
+They represent Washington University in Saint Louis, the University of Missouri-St. Louis, University of Aberdeen, Anglia Ruskin University, and the University of Calgary.